 About an hour later, we passed directly through the area where the thundershower had crossed the canyon ahead of us.
 Low and behold, and much to my delight, lightning had struck a tall ponderosa right beside the trail.
 There were no open flames that we could see, but glowing embers still littered the ground all around and there was a dark black streak that ran down and around the trunk of the tree.
-We got off of our horses and began tromping around trying to extinguish as many of the little embers as we could with our boots just to head off any possible flare ups that might have occasioned a full on fire.
+We got off of our horses and began tromping around, trying to extinguish as many of the little embers as we could with our boots just to head off any possible flare ups that might have occasioned a full on fire.
 I was amazed to see fairly large limbs, several feet in length and about as big around as a 2 x 4, that had been blasted a good hundred feet or more away from the tree.
 A tiny trail of smoke could be seen wafting upward from the top of the tree where I noted the missing limbs must have come from.

 This was exactly the confirmation that I needed.
 If our threesome had any doubts about the sincerity of my storytelling, all such doubts had now been summarily removed.
-“Sure glad we stopped for lunch when and where we did,” I hollered out; but there was nothing but silence from our awestruck adventurers as they pondered the ramifications of my statement.
+“Sure glad we stopped for lunch when we did,” I hollered out; but there was nothing but silence from our awestruck adventurers as they pondered the ramifications of my statement.

-Around 6:00PM our merry little troop rolled into McKenna Park and finally found Woody’s prearranged campsite; and boy were our guests ever so thankful for the end of the trial that day.
+Around 4:00PM our merry little troop rolled into McKenna Park and finally found Woody’s prearranged campsite; and boy were our guests ever so thankful for the end of the trial that day.
 We were over on the west side looking off into Rawmeat Creek with a gorgeous view of Mogollon Baldy a way off out to the west.
 But our guests couldn’t seem to appreciate the wild beauty going on all around them, nor could they lend a hand to help set up camp that night.
 In fact, they couldn’t do much of anything, not even walk.
 It was about all they could manage just to sit up straight and moan and groan a bit.
-Of course, that was all okay with me and Woody; we had expected as much and figured that was what we were getting paid for.
+Of course, that was all okay with me and Woody; we had expected as much and figured that was all a part of what we were getting paid for.